Changing the Plan or Infrastructure of a Heroku Postgres Database

 Can be used to upgrade the PostgreSQL minor version to the latest available.

-Can also be used to upgrade PostgreSQL version.
+Can also be used to upgrade major PostgreSQL version.

 Updating with follower changeover